-Hote: The above requirements will be adequate in relation to most construction.
-In special cases where tolerable settlements are unusually small, it may be necessary to amploy additional compaction equivalent to 95 to 100% of CE 55 compaction effort.
-A coverage consists of one application of the wheel of a rubber-tired roller or the threads of a crawler-type tractor over each point in the area being compacted.
-For a sheepsfoot roller, one pass consists of one movement of a sheepsfoot roller drum over the area a CTWART-type tractor over each point and the trace of the second second
+Note: The above requirements will be adequate in relation to most construction.
+In special cases where tolerable settlements are unusually small, it may be necessary to employ additional compaction equivalent to 55 to 100% of CE 55 compaction effort.
+A coverage consists of one application of the wheel of a rubber-tired roller or the threads of a crewler-type tractor over each point in the area being compacted.
+For a sheepsfoot roller, one pass consists of one movement of a sheepsfoot roller drum over the area B offWign-type tractor over each point in the first tractor over the processor of the processor over the proces over the processor over the processor over the processor ov

-(a) (d)
+(a)